paulsgarces/Final-Project/README.md

 squirrels.
 It must also be noted that Climbing, which was the most done activity above ground, is the lowest activity done when on the ground level.

+For the first visualization in this repository, it stretches out the image of the plot even though I have reduced the size of it in my code.

 Link to download CSV:
 https://catalog.data.gov/dataset/2018-central-park-squirrel-census-squirrel-data